JeffCube99/UnityWiki/docs/source/ios_development/gamecenter.rst

     #.
 Install the SDK by going to **Window > Package Manager**.
 Select the **Unity Registry** dropdown and select
         the **Authentication** package.
 Make sure it's version is greater than or equal to 2.4.0.
 Otherwise you will need to upgrade your unity version to get access to a higher package version.
     #.
+In your unity project, make sure when the app starts to run you initialize the Unity Services SDK.
+        by calling ``await UnityServices.InitializeAsync();``.
+See the `UGS Manual <https://docs.unity.com/ugs/manual/overview/manual/getting-started#InitializingUGS>`_ for the full code snippet.

+#.
 Follow the Unity `Apple Game Center Documentation <https://docs.unity.com/ugs/en-us/manual/authentication/manual/platform-signin-apple-game-center>`_